Reaser5674/joshuareaser.com/content/sent.md

 type = "about"
 +++

-Your inquiry has been sent to Joshua, and he will respond at his earliest convenience.
+Your inquiry has been sent, and I will respond at my earliest convenience.
 Thank you for your patience.